vinayprograms/crush-commands/design-to-tasks.md

 ## TASK

 Look at `design/REQUIREMENTS.md` and `design/DESIGN.md` and create a comprehensive list of todo items.
 Put all tasks under `design/TODO.md`.
 You are free to use hierarchical todo items if you strongly feel about it.
+Under each todo, also include common housekeeping tasks like integrating back with the main application code, committing code and pushing it upstream, etc.